justeattakeaway/pie/apps/pie-docs/src/components/radio-group/overview/overview.md

     do: {
         type: usageTypes.text,
         items: [
-            "Ensure each radio button has a concise and descriptive label that clearly indicates what selecting it will entail.", "Use a minimum of 2 radio buttons within a group."
+            "Make sure each radio button has a label which is clear, concise and accurate.", "Use a minimum of 2 radio buttons within a group."
         ]
     },